private-lazy-val/cryptous/README.md

 ### Hosting

-Cryptous landing web page is hosted on GitHub Pages.
+Cryptous web page is hosted on GitHub Pages.
 You can view the live site here:

 - [Cryptous](https://private-lazy-val.github.io/cryptous/)